15 Credit Card Perks You Didn’t Know Existed

 Insurance for rental cars

 Many credit cards offer rental car insurance at no additional charge on most rentals.
-“To activate this benefit, the cardholder must decline the rental company’s collision damage waiver (CDW/LDW) option,” says Martini.
-Learn some more great ways you can use credit card rewards to upgrade your vacation.
+"To activate this benefit, the cardholder must decline the rental company's collision damage waiver (CDW/LDW) option," says Martini.
+For more credit card perks, learn some more great ways you can use credit card rewards to upgrade your vacation.